chrisfmontes/BIN2_RAPTOR1B_MULTIOMICS/README.md

 - Use TMM normalization
 - Use PoissonSeq for differential expression
 The script will output a html file including many diagnostic plots

+`correlation_network.r`
+R script for kinase-signaling network reconstruction.
+Within the function, user can choose different Pearson and/or Spearman correlation threshold.

 `heatmap_phenotype_individualHM.R`
 R code used to create phenotype heatmaps (BL response, GFP-ATG8e and MDC staining figures).
 The script will output a PDF file